willghatch/zsh-megaprompt/README.md

 Install
 -------

-I recommend using [antigen](https://github.com/zsh-users/antigen) or [antigen-hs](https://github.com/Tarrasch/antigen-hs).
-Here is how to do it with antigen:
+I recommend using [zgen](https://github.com/tarjoilija/zgen).
+Here is how to do it with zgen:

-    antigen bundle willghatch/zsh-hooks
+    zgen load willghatch/zsh-hooks
-    antigen bundle willghatch/zsh-megaprompt
+    zgen load willghatch/zsh-megaprompt

 Otherwise, just source the .zsh files